Chart Color Schemes

 Northmead's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health outcomes data shows excellent results in Northmead, with typical health conditions seen across both young and elderly populations.
+Health outcomes data shows notable results in Northmead, with common health conditions seen at a standard level across both young and elderly populations.

-Approximately 55% (~12,191 people) have private health cover.
-The most common medical issues are asthma (affecting 5.7%) and mental health concerns (5.5%), while 78.8% report no medical ailments, compared to 79.0% in Greater Sydney.
-Northmead has 12.7% of residents aged 65 and over (2,808 people).
-Health outcomes among seniors require more attention than the broader population.
+Approximately 55% of the total population (~12,191 people) has private health cover.
+The most prevalent medical conditions are asthma and mental health issues, affecting 5.7% and 5.5% of residents respectively.
+78.8% of Northmead's residents declare themselves completely clear of medical ailments, compared to 79.0% across Greater Sydney.
+In Northmead, 12.7% of residents are aged 65 and over (2,808 people).
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health